 It is believed that the intense fear and ultimate failure of last years H1N1 Flu Epidemic to manifest itself has allayed the fears of many who this year, chose to not get vaccinated.
 The revelation of the recently discredited study linking vaccination to autism has also done almost irreparable damage to consumer confidence in vaccinations.
-Trust in vaccinations has not be lower in many years and we may realize a terrible toll on the health-care system in coming flu seasons.
+Trust in vaccinations has not been lower in many years and we may realize a terrible toll on the health-care system in coming flu seasons.
 Flu vaccines are cheap.
 Far cheaper than being sick.

 Getting vaccinated against the regional flu is still a very safe and smart thing to do.
 Avoid getting sick, avoid being the reason why other people get sick.
 Get your flu shots and observe healthy personal habits like washing hands often, and keeping your hands and fingers away from your mouth, nose and eyes.

 Today, there is still a much divided group of pro vaccinations and anti vacations.
 Recently, scientists have come out and stated that they found no link between the flu vaccine and autism.
 This is very little solace to parents with kids that appear to have been diagnosed with autism shortly after they got a flu vaccine.